 - The baby has a rare genetic disorder

 - The placenta is separating from the uterine wall prematurely (placental abruption)

 - The mother has chronic high blood pressure or is using certain medications, such as ACE inhibitors

-Polyhydramnios occurs when there is an excessive accumulation of fluid.
-Polyhydramnios has many different causes, and therefore treatments can widely vary.
+Polyhydramnios occurs when there is an excessive accumulation of amniotic fluid.
+Polyhydramnios has many different causes, and the recommended treatments can vary.

 Most cases of polyhydramnios are mild.
 Amniotic fluid may have gradually built up during the later stages of pregnancy.
-Normally, it won’t cause any problems and will go away on its own.
+Normally, this won’t cause any problems, and will go away on its own.